muugumuugu/coUrses/BSC+programming-and-data-science/english-1/notes.md

 > Read from context, and do try applying rules from known Languages when the grammer seems alien.

-## Lecture 06 - Telephone English
+## Lec 06 - Telephone English

 Greet->Purpose->Availibility Check.

-## Lecture 07 - Language Learning and Use
+## Lec 07 - Language Learning and Use

 >E-Language
 >> External language, finite input from environment.